jon-jacky/Piety/editors/edda.md

 and inspect and update their data structures.
 Or, you can bypass the file system and run
-Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer.
+Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer, or import or reload an entire module from a buffer.

 ## Running edda ##